Huh. So trees aren't the only plants that can break things...

 - The Cold Snapdragon's boost works similarly, but it also freeze any zombies that it hits (excluding Frostbite Cave zombies) in exchange for dealing less damage.*

 - Zen Garden boosted Spring Bean.
-Jesus Christ.
-If you have a Pirate level that doesn't have three plank rows together, planting a boosted Spring Bean will literally instakill every single thing on the screen except Seagull Zombies and Imp Cannons, including Gargantuars, for only fifty sun points.
+If you're playing a Pirate Seas level that doesn't have three plank rows together, planting a boosted Spring Bean will One-Hit Kill every single thing on the screen except Seagull Zombies and Imp Cannons, including Gargantuars, for only fifty sun points.

 - Zen Garden boosted Coconut Cannon.
 Place one down and it will launch a huge coconut that drags any zombies that it hits (including Gargantuars) to the right end of the screen before exploding.
 Using this will come in handy during the later stages of the endless zones.